OverSurge/PS1-Argonaut-Reverse/Documentation/WAD sections/SPSX.md

 ### Level sound effects headers structure

 > Level sound effects are separated into groups.
-Based on my observations, these groups seem to represent zones in the level, generally different rooms.
+Based on my observations, these groups seem to represent one object that can emit sound (like an enemy).
 > The headers are located in SPSX and the audio data in END.
 A 2048-bytes alignment is present before each group's audio data.

 > '**lec**' = sum of all groups' sound effects count, see [Level sound effects groups descriptors](#Level-sound-effects-groups-descriptors)